 The simulated item pool originally contains $|S_1| = 500$ items.
 During the process, once a subset of items are detected, they will be removed, and the same number of new items will be added to maintain the size of the item pool.
 In addition, we add new items to $S_t$ when necessary to ensure that $S_t$ always contains at least 5 new items that have not been exposed before.
 This is because, we include at least 5 new items in $S_t^*$ for the estimation of $m_t$, the mean of the population ability distribution at time $t$.
 The rest of the simulation setting is the same as that of Study I.

 We construct an SIR statistic for each data stream using the method introduced in Section~\ref{subsec:IRT}.
-Both the pre- and post-change distributions are approximated by normal distributions.
-Two cases are considered.
+Both the pre- and post-change distributions are approximated by normal distributions. \yc{We point out that the signal under the current setting is stronger than that under Study 1.
+In particular, the 25\%, 50\% and 75\% quantiles of the empirical distribution for $\hat \mu_{kt}(\pi_k)$ are 2.3, 3.9, and 5.1, respectively.} Two cases are considered.
 In the first case (Case I), both parameters $\rho_k$ and leakage proportions $\pi_k$ are treated as known.
 We run Algorithm~\ref{alg:one-step} with the pre-change distribution being standard normal and the post-change distribution being estimated as in \eqref{eq:postest}.